Skip to content

 Third, preclinical evidence points to growth hormone receptor upregulation.
 By increasing tissue sensitivity to growth hormone signals, BPC-157 may amplify anabolic effects without directly raising GH itself PMID: 30578978 .
 This creates a synergistic effect: mTOR activation primes cells for growth, improved blood flow delivers resources, and GH signaling amplifies the response.

-The coordination of these three pathways distinguishes BPC-157 from peptides targeting single mechanisms, and suggests why animal models show such consistent tissue-protective activity across gastrointestinal, tendon, and wound-healing contexts.
+The coordination of these pathways distinguishes BPC-157 from peptides targeting single mechanisms, and suggests why animal models show such consistent tissue-protective activity across gastrointestinal, tendon, and wound-healing contexts.

 Research Findings